aakritigupta/travis-crons-demo/README.md

 # Running Scheduled builds with Travis CI
-This repo demonstrates the use of [Travis CI's crons jobs](https://docs.travis-ci.com/user/cron-jobs).
+This repo demonstrates the use of [Travis CI's Crons Feature](https://docs.travis-ci.com/user/cron-jobs).

 The branch `demo-skip-ci`, demonstrates adding `[skip ci]` to the commit message to skip running a cron job on the branch.